peastman/statmech/source/statisticaldescription.rst

 We can reason this out in a series of steps, using each of our assumptions in turn.

-1. The system can be in :math:`\Omega_T(E_T)` possible microstates.
+1. The complete system can be in :math:`\Omega_T(E_T)` possible microstates.
 By the PoEapP, every one of them is equally probable.
 Some of those microstates involve A being in the desired microstate and others do not.
-We therefore
+We therefore conclude:
-   conclude:

    *The probability of A being in the desired microstate equals the fraction of microstates of the whole system for which A is in that microstate.*